vsrinivas/fuchsia/development/sdk/README.md

 ### Producing an SDK distribution

 This is done by running a frontend.
-See the [frontend documentation][frontend] for more details.
+See the [frontend documentation][frontends] for more details.